 Sheep’ milk in Portugal is used only for cheese production and can be processed into cheese by farmers, small family businesses or the dairy industry.
 In general, in the North of the country, the vast majority of farmers turn their milk into cheese.
 In the South, only about 25% do that (70% sell their milk to cheese producers, traditionally called “rupeiros”).

 There are four types of cheeses made from sheep’s milk using the same technology, which have been gradually adjusted to local conditions.
 These are Serra de Estrela, Serpa, Azeitao and Castelo Branco, which now have their production boundaries (regional decree no. 49/86, although the controlled quality system has not been implemented yet).
 Niza and Evora are two other types of cheese, although they are less important and quite different from the former.
-Portugal has 7 sheep’ milk cheeses with Protected Designation of Origin and a production of 11.434 tons of milk.
+Portugal has 7 sheep’ milk cheeses with Protected Designation of Origin and a production of 11.434 tons of cheeses.